 I've been licensed since 1963, first with a Novice ticket as WN9IVH.
 I up-graded to General a year later, to Advanced 1973, and to Extra on 3/11/00.
 I'm currently the Net Director for a wonderful ham club, the North Shore Radio Club in Highland Park, Illinois. (www.ns9rc.org)

 As time permits, I'm active on the HF bands, as well as 2 meter FM.
 I have an MFJ-1278B multimode, which I use primarily on HF.
 I added PSK-31 a few years ago,and I think it's a really fun mode.
 But most of my contest operating is on RTTY.
 I discovered I really enjoy that mode.
-For contesting, I use MMTTY software with the WriteLog plug-in.
+For contesting, I use N1MM software with the MMTTY plug-in.
 E-mail me if you'd like any help setting it up.

 In mid-2015, I bought my "retirement rig," a used Icom IC-7800.
 It's a marvelous radio, although sometimes I feel like a 12-year-old who's been given the keys to a nuclear submarine!
 It's very capable, but also has a learning curve.
 I also have an Ameritron AL-811A linear.
 My antennas start with a dipole for 80.
 In March, 2005, I added a 3-element SteppIR for 20-6.
 As my picture shows, I have since added the 30/40 modification.
 So now the SteppIR covers 40-6 meters.
 I also have an 80 meter dipole and an 80-6 meter Windom.
 I use a 2 meter ground plane and an Austin Suburban tri-band vertical for 2 meters, 220, and 440.
-I also have Standard and Radio Shack HT's for 144, 220, and 440 operation.
+I also have a Kenwood TH-F6a HT for 144, 220, and 440 operation.
 In the car, I have an Icom 207H dual-bander.
 I also have an APRS tracker in the car.
 Finally, I have a VHF Win-Link station that doubles as a Packet station.